 Every other month we've embraced a new style of worship.
 What do we do?
 We gather around the table to eat, fellowship and talk.
 Building connections we explore together where we encounter God's presence not only within scripture but also in our personal daily lives.
 We believe we meet Christ face to face and through our creative worship we hope to foster a community that can truly see the love of God in the faces of those across every table.

 Sometimes justice begins with a song on our hearts and souls and how can we keep from singing?
 In the Spirit of love, joy, compassion and grace we believe music has the power to not only change but transform hearts, and minds.
 We're excited to announce a new energy and movement in our worship ministry here at Memorial.
-We welcome Nancy Seabold to our team and are blessed by her gifts and graces to help us live into the truth that worship doesn't just happen on Sunday mornings but is a part of our everyday lives and is the tapestry of our souls.
+We live into the truth that worship doesn't just happen on Sunday mornings but is a part of our everyday lives and is the tapestry of our souls.